Limited flights from UAE begin as governments seek to extract citizens from Middle East

-LONDON (AP) — Several international airlines cautiously resumed a small number of flights from the United Arab Emirates on Monday, providing the first opportunity for travelers stranded by sweeping airspace closures to leave the country after the U.S. and Israel bombarded Iran, and Iran struck back at targets across the Middle East.
+LONDON (AP) — Travelers stranded by a widening war began departing the United Arab Emirates aboard a small number of evacuation flights Monday, as governments around the world worked to extract their citizens from the Middle East after the U.S. and Israel bombarded Iran, and Iran and its affiliates struck back at targets throughout the region.

-The limited flight schedules followed days of near-total shutdowns at some of the world's busiest aviation hubs.
-The disruptions have rippled far beyond the conflict zone, stranding tourists, business travelers, migrant workers and religious pilgrims across multiple continents and snarling global travel that relies heavily on Gulf airports.
+Days of sweeping airspace closures or heavily restricted air traffic at some of the world's busiest aviation hubs unexpectedly marooned tourists, business travelers, migrant workers and religious pilgrims in hotels, airports and on cruise ships once the conflict started Saturday.
+Global travel relies heavily on Gulf airports, and the conflict's disruptions for airlines and their passengers rippled across multiple continents.

-Dubai’s government urged passengers to go to airports only if contacted directly, warning that operations remained limited.
-More than 90% of the scheduled flights from Dubai and more than half of those set to depart Abu Dhabi were still canceled, according to flight-tracking site FlightAware.

-At least 16 Etihad flights left Abu Dhabi to evacuate stranded passengers during a three-hour window Monday, according to tracking service Flightradar24, heading to destinations including Islamabad, Paris, Amsterdam, Mumbai, Moscow and London.
-The airline's website, however, said all its regularly scheduled commercial flights remained suspended until Wednesday afternoon.

-Leela Rao, a 29-year-old law student at Georgetown University in Washington, made it onto one of Monday's Etihad flights after landing in Abu Dhabi on Saturday.
-She learned of the airstrikes while waiting to make a connection and spent hours at the airport following news updates, hearing explosions and receiving shelter-in-place alerts before the airline arranged a hotel stay in Dubai.
+Leela Rao, a 29-year-old law student at Georgetown University in Washington, made it onto one of Monday’s Etihad flights.
+She said she learned of the airstrikes while waiting to make a connection in Abu Dhabi on Saturday and spent hours at the airport following news updates, hearing explosions and receiving shelter-in-place alerts before the airline arranged a hotel stay in Dubai.

 “I am feeling so, so, so grateful,” Rao said via text message after arriving in Delhi in time for a friend’s wedding.
 “Everyone clapped when we landed.”

-With air travel severely limited throughout the Middle East, travelers found themselves unexpectedly marooned in hotels, airports and on cruise ships in multiple countries besides Iran and Israel once the conflict started Saturday.
+At least 11,000 flights into, out of and within the Middle East have been canceled since Saturday, impacting more than 1 million passengers, according to an analysis by aviation analytics firm Cirium.
+It said the major airlines operating in the region, including Emirates, Etihad, Qatar Aiways and Saudia, along with all of the carriers in the three main airline alliances, fly around 1,500 flights a day to the Middle East, totaling nearly 389,000 seats.

+The Gulf’s shimmering and globalized cities depend on a steady flow of flights carrying foreigners – both tourists and resident workers – and cargo to keep their economies humming.
+Dubai International Airport handled a record 95.2 million passengers last year, cementing its status as the world’s busiest airport when measured by international travel.
+It’s second only to Hartsfield-Jackson Atlanta International Airport overall.

-Dubai International Airport, Abu Dhabi's Zayed International Airport and Hamad International Airport in Doha, Qatar, are key hubs for travel between Europe, Africa and Asia.
-All three were all directly affected by Iranian strikes over the weekend.
+Abu Dhabi's Zayed International Airport and Hamad International Airport in Doha, Qatar, also are key hubs for travel between Europe, Africa and Asia.
+All three airports were all directly affected by Iranian strikes over the weekend.
 Along with people planning to head to or from the region, travelers who were passing through on multileg journeys also found themselves stuck.

 Canadian traveler Raymond Grewal and his wife were returning from a honeymoon in the Maldives when the U.S.-Israeli strikes in Iran trapped them in Dubai on their way back to Vancouver.